newsuk/times-components/packages/storybook/README.md

 allows users to fiddle with UI and test various aspects of components for themselves.

-NB: we provide a shim for the `select` knob, as it has crashed storybook.

 ## Decorators

 The showcase package provides some custom